Spookhe/A1-Tetris/README.md

+## The custom gameplay experience created was using a Timer, where players must use the piece effectively to achieve score
+## The tetromino "fork" piece when placed, awards 100 points and +3 seconds to the timer
-# Each Piece placed awards 100 Score while each line cleared awards 1000 Score.
+## And each line cleared awards 1000 points.

 ## Controls:
 ###  Q/E Rotates Tetromino Piece